mitre/hipcheck/site/content/install/_index.md

 $ cargo binstall hipcheck
 ```

+{% info(title="Setting up post-install") %}
+After running the install script, run `hc setup` to set up your local
+configuration and script files so Hipcheck can run.
+{% end %}

 This will install the latest version of Hipcheck.
 To install a specific older
 version instead, replace `hipcheck` with `hipcheck@<VERSION>`, replacing
 `<VERSION>` with the version you need.